w3f/Grants-Program/Grant Application - Reference blockchain system.md

 ### Project Details

-We are going to do research on how to make online services and works in Web3 fully decentralized made by public, and for public.
-It means that public services and works should be developed and managed not only by any single entity like founders in private, which is centralized, but by everyone in public jointly so that anyone could have chance to make any contributions to any online services and works equally and freely.
+In order to really achieve fully decentralized and incentive Web3, we plan to design a reference system on blockchain to enable permissionless and seamless collaboration for developing and improving online services via reference, track the reference relationships among different online works, and incentivize everyone to open and share their online work to the public.

+Technically our reference system achieves full interconnectivity, interoperability, and composability among different works directly and seamlessly.
+By referring to others’ work they are based on, everyone can freely connect, change, and improve others’ work to build their new work.

+Nominally we also make a reference token standard that confirms, records and tracks reference relationships among different works immutable on blockchain to protect the rights and interests of the owners opening and sharing their work to others.

-In order to do this we will research how to enable and incentive the founder to open and share its online service or work with others that allows others to contribute to it and build their new work based on it.
-Specifically, technically we need to design new composability and compatibility scheme to allow different works can interconnect and interoperate seamlessly so that old work can fully open and share its internal network and resources with the new work, and new work can freely change, improve and combine with the old work.
+Economically, in order to incentivize the owners to open and share their work with others and allow others build their new work based on it freely, we propose a revenue distribution scheme that earnings of the new work should be collected like purchase and investment, and distributed with all its referred work fairly.

-Secondly in order to protect the rights and interests of the founder opening and sharing his work, we need to use blockchain to confirm and record the relationship between new work and the old work it based on clearly, just like new block linking and confirming old work on blockchain.

-Furthermore, according to the relationship stored on blockchain, economically we need to track the earnings of the new work, and distribute its earnings to the old work the new work is based on fairly so that the owner of the old work can get corresponding return of opening and sharing his work from the earnings of the new work.
-Ideally the revenue of opening and sharing should not less than isolating and closing.

-Output:
-We want to make a reference system that records and reflects the reference relationship between the referred old works and the new works that are based on others’ old works.
-By referring to the old work, anyone can build new work based on any other’s work to create better online service.

-In order to collect and tack the earnings of the new work, based on the reference system, we want to make a reference token standard that users and service providers can pay for the new work for usage, and investors can purchase the shares of the new work and get its earnings according to the shares they own.

-In order to incentive the opening of the old work, we want to make a revenue distribution scheme that new work will share its earnings with all its referred old work, and the return of opening and sharing should more than closure and monopoly.
+With our reference system, we expect that owners are willing to open and share their online services, so they could be developed and managed by different people to meet different needs, and users could choose and switch among them freely without limitation.
+According to the reference relationships, each contribution to the online services would be traced and rewarded to give contributors incentive while maintaining the opening and decentralization of Web3.

 ### Ecosystem Fit